christophe77/create-chrome-extensionz/readme.md

 # CREATE CHROME EXTENSIONz

-Generate a Google Chrome extension starter kit in JavaScript, TypeScript or ReactJS.
+Generate a Google Chrome extension starter kit in :
+- JavaScript
+- TypeScript
+- ReactJS
+- VueJS

 Why "z" at the end?
 Because all decent names were already taken :-)

 Currently available :